Randula98/Doughnut-Preview/README.md

 # Doughnut-Preview
-Doughnut Preview created in C
+🍩🍩Doughnut Preview created in C🍩🍩

 Copy the code and use the replit online IDE for a preview with a better accuracy
 <br>